Social physics: Acknowledgements

 \section{Acknowledgements}

 We are thankful to Sheikh Taslim Ali, Yosef Ashkenazy, Simon Cauchemez, Xiaosong Chen, Benjamin J. Cowling, Zhanwei Du, Shlomo Havlin, Juergen Kurths, Josef Ludescher, Jun Meng, Lauren A. Meyers, Henrik Salje, Hans Joachim Schellnhuber, Maximilian Schich, Joseph T. Wu, and Xiaoke Xu.
 M.\,J. was supported by the Japan Society for the Promotion of Science (JSPS) KAKENHI grants-in-aid for scientific research JP20H04288, JP21K04545, and JP21H03625.
+P.\,H. was supported by JSPS KAKENHI JP21H04595.
 K.\,K. was supported by the Japan Science and Technology Agency (JST), PRESTO grant JPMJPR20M2.
 Z.\,W. was supported by the National Natural Science Foundation for Distinguished Young Scholars (grant no.\ 62025602), the National Natural Science Foundation of China (grants nos.\ U1803263, 11931015, 81961138010), the Fok Ying-Tong Education Foundation of China (grant no.\ 171105), and the Key Technology Research-and-Development Program of the Science and Technology-Scientific and Technological Innovation Team of Shaanxi Province (grant no.\ 2020TD-013).
+S.\,G. and T.\,K. were supported by the Croatian Science Foundation project 2018-01-3150 AqADAPT.
+B.\,P. was supported by the Slovenian Research Agency (grant no.\ J7-3156).
 L.\,W. was supported by the European Research Council (grant no.\ 804744), the Engineering and Physical Sciences Research Council (EPSRC) Impact Acceleration Grant RG90413, Health and Medical Research Fund, Food and Health Bureau, Government of the Hong Kong Special Administrative Region (grant no.\ 20190712), National Natural Science Foundation of China (grant no.\ 62173065 and 11975025), and the International COVID-19 Data Alliance (ICODA), an initiative funded by the COVID-19 Therapeutics Accelerator and convened by Health Data Research UK.
-W.\,L. was supported by National University of Singapore Start-up Grant (grant no.\ WBS R-109-000-270-133).
+W.\,L. was supported by The National University of Singapore Start-up and Ministry of Education Tier 1 grants (grant no.\ WBS R-109-000-270-133).
 J.\,F. was supported by the East Africa Peru India Climate Capacities---EPICC project, which is a part of the International Climate Initiative (IKI) sponsored by the Federal Ministry for the Environment, Nature Conservation, and Nuclear Safety (BMU) on the basis of a decision adopted by the German Bundestag.
 The Potsdam Institute for Climate Impact Research (PIK) is leading the execution of the project together with project partners The Energy and Resources Institute (TERI) and the German Meteorological Service, Deutscher Wetterdienst (DWD).
 M.\,P. was supported by the Slovenian Research Agency (grant nos.\ P1-0403, J1-2457, and J1-9112).